Have you ever wondered how does WhatsApp earn money?

 The information is useful for customers to learn more about businesses.
 It provides insightful analyses to the business owners about their customers.

 WhatsApp came out with its API for medium and large scale business owners.
-An API (Application Programming Interface) is a set of instructions to facilitate communication between client and server.

 Business owners can customize WhatsApp Business API to improve communication with their customers and market their products or services by sending push notifications to the customers.